 A noteworthy viticultural innovation from this region is the Müller-Thurgau grape.
 It was invented by crossing Riesling and Sylvaner.
 This white wine dominates the Canton.

-Economics of Swiss Wine
+Economics of Swiss Wines

 The casual drinker may not be aware of Turkish wines or the French wine region of Jura, but both make exceptional wines.
 Often, it’s simply a matter of supply and demand, with the added layer of additional costs.
-Wines from regions that don’t have established routes for shipping wine are saddled with higher costs.
+Wines from regions that don’t have established routes for shipping wine are saddled with higher prices.

 Often, unknown wine regions will be competing with Napa and Tuscany in cost.
 This is because wine buyers know they buy a well-known Priorat or Bordeaux for less money.
 This is the cycle that keeps the prices of Swiss wines artificially high.